Yanagiwara Naruko: Life

 In 1902, she was officially appointed as an imperial lady-in-waiting.
 In her later years, she was conferred several prestigious honours in recognition of having continued the imperial line, despite a tendency to blame her for her son's increasingly poor mental health.
 However, she was permitted to be present at her son's deathbed in December 1926.

 In 1941, Lady Naruko's great-grandniece, the Hon.
 Takagi Yuriko, married her grandson Prince Mikasa.
-Lady Naruko died on 16 October 1943, aged 84, in the reign of her grandson the Showa Emperor, having outlived her son the previous emperor by nearly two decades.
+Lady Naruko died on 16 October 1943, aged 84, in the reign of her grandson Emperor Shōwa, having outlived her son the previous emperor by nearly two decades.
 She was buried in Nakameguro Yūtenji (5-chome, Meguro-ku) in Tokyo.